 The ongoing urbanisation and industrialisation processes have contributed to a rapid increase in the number of informal settlements worldwide.
 These settings are characterised by high population densities and poor environmental conditions and are home to over one billion people today2.
 Residents of overcrowded spaces are also at a higher risk of infections and disease outbreaks3.
 In light of the COVID-19 pandemic, contextualization of interventions to contain the incidence of infections is important.
 In areas where overcrowding is the norm and access to outdoor space is limited, adherence to key public health messaging on physical distancing and handwashing is challenging, as individual sanitation facilities are virtually non-existent and access to clean water and soap is limited.
-Measures implemented in mainstream cities are therefore difficult to apply to unplanned high-density informal settlements4.
+For example, in India at least 542 million and in Indonesia 94 million people do not have basic handwashing facilities with soap and water at home4.
+Measures implemented in mainstream cities are therefore difficult to apply to unplanned high-density informal settlements5.